jgraham0325/databricks-jobs-runner/README.md

-# Databricks Workflow Runner
+# Databricks Jobs Runner

-A Streamlit web application for running Databricks Workflows jobs with dynamic parameter configuration.
+A Streamlit web application for running Databricks Jobs with dynamic parameter configuration.
 Define job parameters in YAML configuration files and submit jobs through an intuitive web interface.

 ## Technologies Used